Detroit Red Wings looking at Bob Boughner to add to Derek Lalonde's coaching staff

 MONTREAL — The Detroit Red Wings are looking at adding former Wings defenseman Bob Boughner to their new coaching staff.

-In an interview with the Free Press on Thursday, Lalonde laid out what he’s looking for as he adds a defense assistant to his coaching staff.
+In an interview with the Free Press on Thursday, newly hired head coach Derek Lalonde laid out what he’s looking for as he adds a defense assistant to his coaching staff.

 MORE FROM ST. JAMES: Derek Lalonde plans to make the Wings harder to play against.
 Here's how